kondrak/oculusvr_samples/LeapMotion/README.md

 Run <code>LeapMotion.exe</code>

 During the demo, swipe your hand left or right to toggle between hand skeleton rendering and camera view.
+For image capture to work you have to tick the "Allow Images" box in Leap Motion Control Panel.

 How to build
 -------